U.S. Senate Democrats to force vote on FCC net neutrality repeal

-WASHINGTON, Dec 15 (Reuters) - The top U.S. Senate Democrat said on Friday he would force a vote on the Federal Communications Commission’s decision to repeal the 2015 landmark net neutrality rules.
+WASHINGTON (Reuters) - The top U.S. Senate Democrat said on Friday he would force a vote on the Federal Communications Commission’s decision to repeal landmark net neutrality rules, but the move was unlikely to block a ruling that could reshape the digital landscape.

 On Friday, Senator Charles Schumer of New York said he would force a vote on the FCC action under the Congressional Review Act.
 Republicans scuttled internet privacy rules adopted under the Obama administration using the same procedural vehicle.